Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

 # Setting up a HDL repository with HOG

+In this section we will describe how to setup a new project that uses HOG for the CI.
+In this section  we will make no assumptions on the code you already have.
+If you have a well established repository with lot of code in it please read this section carefully before reading the [Convert existing project to hog](#convert-existing-project-to-hog) section.

 ## Project directory structure
 In order to HOG to be simple and add little overhead work, some fixed directories and file names are needed in the HDL repository.
 A typical directory structure is shown in figure: